Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging sensor fusion

 \subsection{Noise reduction}

-For the ranging noise reduction in the ranging proces\-sing, we propose to combine PRNR and sideband range rates in a linear Kalman filter (KF).
-The conventional KF requires all measurements to be sampled according to one overall time grid.
+For the ranging noise reduction in the ranging proces\-sing, we propose to combine PRNR and sideband range rates in a modified version of a linearized Kalman filter (KF).
+The conventional KF requires all measurements to be sampled according to one universal time grid.
 However, in LISA each SC involves its own SCET.
 We circumvent this difficulty by splitting up the system and build one KF per SC.
 Each KF only processes the measurements taken on its associated SC, so that the individual SCETs serve as time-grids.
 The state vector of the KF belonging to SC 1 and its associated linear system model can be expressed as

 $k$ being a discrete time index.
-Eq. \ref{eq:SM} describes the time evolution of the state vector from $k$ to $k+1$. $w^{\hat{\tau}_1}_k$ denotes the process noise vector, its covariance matrix is given by
+Eq. \ref{eq:SM} describes the time evolution of the state vector from $k$ to $k+1$. $w^{\hat{\tau}_1}_k$ denotes the process noise vector.
+In our implementation its covariance matrix $W$ is set

 $\delta_{k,\:l}$ denotes the Kronecker delta.
-Hence, \cref{eq:Process-Noise-White} indicates that each component of $w^{\hat{\tau}_1}_k$ is a white random process.
-The process noise covariance matrix we used in our implementation is given in \cref{eq:Process-Noise-Cov-Mat}.
 The measurement vector and the associated observation model are given by

-Eq. \ref{eq:OM} relates the measurement vector to the state vector. $v^{\hat{\tau}_1}_k$ denotes the measurement noise vector, its covariance matrix is given by
+Eq. \ref{eq:OM} relates the measurement vector to the state vector. $v^{\hat{\tau}_1}_k$ denotes the measurement noise vector.
+In our implementation its covariance matrix $V$ is set